 Okay, ladies.
-It’s time to have a discussion about about a subject that most of us try to ignore — daily bowel movements and women’s hormone balance.
+It’s time to discuss a subject that most of us try to ignore — daily bowel movements and women’s hormone balance.
 The fact is most of us choose to not pay much attention to the frequency of our bowel movements.
-When, in fact, a good gauge of how healthy, energetic and even happy we feel can depend on having regular bowel movements.
+When, in fact, a good gauge of how healthy, energetic, and even how happy we feel can depend on having regular bowel movements.
 We can all agree that it becomes very difficult to be our best when we’re bloated and constipated or running to the bathroom for another bout of diarrhea.

-For most of us, the stresses of everyday life, a less-than-healthy diet, not drinking enough pure water and ditching the gym has made constipation (experiencing less than one bowel movement per day) our new normal.
-As women, we should be very concerned about this since frequent constipation can wreak havoc with our hormones, particularly estrogen.
+For most of us, the stresses of everyday life, a less-than-healthy diet, not drinking enough pure water, and ditching the gym have made constipation (experiencing less than one bowel movement per day) our new normal.
+As women, we should be very concerned about this since frequent constipation can wreak havoc with our hormones — particularly estrogen.
 This in turn can lead to a multitude of other pesky health concerns such as frequent headaches and acne.
 Let’s move on to our discussion topic – daily bowel movements and women’s hormone balance.

 Constipation can cause wacky hormones

 Your liver binds hormones by converting them into their “methylated” forms — converting them from fat-soluble to water-soluble.
 The bound hormones are then transported into the gut, where they are excreted.